Nikhil-Saxena/Tweets_analysis_in_hadoop_using_flume/hadoopFlumeSetup/README.md

 ##For Flume:
 - things seemed simpler this time, but problems did creep up.
 - did the app setup on twitter to use its API
-- Important: *I have stripped my twitter app keys from the files, following twitter guidelines.*
+- Important: ***I have stripped my twitter app keys from the files, following the Twitter guidelines.***
 - familiarised myself with Flume concepts of sink, channel, source, avro among others.

 #####Files: